parvezs27/Datajobsanalysis/README.md

 **1. Top paying Data Analyst jobs:**

-There are a variety of top paying remote Data Analyst roles all the way upto Director level, ranging across various industries such as Telecommunications, Marketing and Health.
-The top paying remote Data Analyst roles offer a broad range of salaries, all the way upto $650,000 USD.
-This indicates that Data Analysts have strong scope for career and salary growth, whilst having the flexbility to choose an area of interest for specialisation.
+There are a variety of top paying remote Data Analyst roles all the way up to Director level, ranging across various industries such as Telecommunications, Marketing and Health.
+The top paying remote Data Analyst roles offer a broad range of salaries, all the way up to $650,000 USD.
+This indicates that Data Analysts have strong scope for career and salary growth, whilst having the flexibility to choose an area of interest for specialisation.

 **2. Required skills for the top paying Data Analyst jobs:**